matus-barta/personal-web/blogposts/development-of-personal-web-with-svelte-and-tailwind.md

 ---
 title: Development of personal web with SvelteKit and Tailwind
-date: '2022-09-27'
+date: '2022-10-27'
-excerpt: My development experience and how-to with SvelteKit and Tailwind CSS integration and usefulness of Typescript in frontend project.
+excerpt: My development experience and little bit of how-to with SvelteKit and Tailwind CSS integration.
+And my take on usefulness of Typescript in frontend project.
-img: /media/blog/development-of-personal-web-with-svelte-and-tailwind/1.jpg
+img: /media/blog/development-of-personal-web-with-svelte-and-tailwind/1.png
 img_transparent: false
 ---

 ## My choices

-This web was build with SvelteKit with Typescript and Tailwind CSS.
+This web was build with SvelteKit, Typescript and Tailwind CSS.
 The easiest choice was [Tailwind CSS](https://tailwindcss.com/) it is just awesome and easy to use CSS framework with really nice [documentation](https://tailwindcss.com/docs/).
-The choice of [Typescript](https://www.typescriptlang.org/) was based on that I am using Typescript on backend on my other project [OpenRMM](/projects) and I don't like JS (who does?...) but right now, Typescript in small frontend project looks more like chore.
+The choice of [Typescript](https://www.typescriptlang.org/) was based on that I am using Typescript on backend on my other project [OpenRMM](/projects) and I don't like JS (who does?...right?...) but right now, Typescript in small frontend project looks more like chore.

-Now to he hardest choice was the frontend framework.
+Now the hardest choice was the frontend framework.
 I chose [SvelteKit](https://kit.svelte.dev/).
 You asking why not [React](https://reactjs.org/)/[Next.js](https://nextjs.org/) or other bigger frameworks?
 Well, I am no web dev I am just hobbyist, I did some research about the most popular frameworks, React and [Vue.js](https://vuejs.org/) come really often but they are huge and kinda complicated.
 Then I found Svelte and SvelteKit ([check this if you want to know the difference](https://www.youtube.com/watch?v=IKhtnhQKjxQ)), It has really nice enthusiastic community and it was often described as "easier" framework to work with.
 So I checked few tutorials on YT and I really liked it.
 So I started with instructions bellow.

 ## SvelteKit, Typescript, Tailwind combo setup